 While red meat consumption needs to be carefully moderated and processed meats should be avoided as far as possible, fish and seafood intake is particularly beneficial to acne patients, as several studies have found a lower prevalence of the skin condition in populations with high fish and seafood intake.
 This benefit of seafood is attributed to the high levels of omega-3 fatty acids, which can have an inhibitory effect on pro-inflammatory cytokines involved in acne.

-While you can now enjoy your eggs and meats, don’t use this as a license to binge on burgers and fried chicken.
-Nutrients like zinc, vitamin A, selenium, and omega-3s can also be obtained through supplements or vegetarian sources.
 Keep in mind that acne causes are still not clearly understood and potential triggers can vary greatly among individuals.
 For example, while milk intake benefits some acne sufferers, in others it can trigger outbreaks because of the iodine content in milk.
 Most experts recommend moderation and a balanced diet, as there are no universal food causes or cures for acne.
-Potential dietary triggers can be best identified by maintaining a food journal and following something like the FODMAP diet.

 We’re creating some really cool, original health content for you – Check us out on Facebook by clicking here!